-- Future bus stops should be considered along or near the connector road to accommodate commuter traffic generated by the anticipated warehousing land uses and other developments along and near the roadway. - Future access points along the connector road should including adequate access spacing and turning radii should be designed to accommodate heavy vehicles. - Truck parking needs should be considered when designing the connector road due to the anticipated high truck volumes utilizing the roadway and the fact that trucks may have to wait to cross the border if it is not open yet. - If the ADOT Commercial Inspection Facility stays in its current location, ITS devices such heavy vehicles that do not go to the ADOT Commercial Inspection Facility for inspection (i.e., "port runners").
-If the ADOT Commercial Inspection Facility is relocated along the connector road, fewer ITS devices may be needed because trucks will have to pass may still be desirable to detect "port runners" and overweight vehicles.
+- Future bus stops should be considered along or near the connector road to accommodate commuter traffic generated by the anticipated warehousing land uses and other developments along and near the roadway. - Future access points along the connector road should including adequate access spacing and turning radii should be designed to accommodate heavy vehicles. - Truck parking needs should be considered when designing the connector road due to the anticipated high truck volumes utilizing the roadway and the fact that trucks may have to wait to cross the border if it is not open yet. - If the ADOT Commercial Inspection Facility stays in its current location, ITS devices such as additional cameras, weigh-in-motion sensors, and dynamic message signs may need to be placed east and west of the intersection of SR 80 / James Ranch Road to alert ADOT to heavy vehicles that do not go to the ADOT Commercial Inspection Facility for inspection (i.e., "port runners").
+If the ADOT Commercial Inspection Facility is relocated along the connector road, fewer ITS devices may be needed because trucks will have to pass through the inspection station before continuing along their route.
+ITS devices along SR 80 may still be desirable to detect "port runners" and overweight vehicles.